codecat15/YuktiKit/wiki/Architecture Patterns/Architecture-Decisions.md

 }
 ```

-### Note: `OrderRepository` and `UserRepository` should be protocols to adhere to Dependency inversion principal of SOLID.
+### Note: `OrderRepository` and `UserRepository` should be protocols to adhere to Dependency inversion principle of SOLID.

 ### 💡 Why Isolation Matters